Tech-at-DU/Flask-Playlister/P03-Creating-A-Playlist/content.md

     return redirect(url_for('playlists_index'))
 ```

 `request.form` gives us a dictionary containing the data that was sent in the page's HTML form.
-When you submit your form, you should see it log in in your terminal like this:
+When you submit your form, you should see it log in in your terminal like this via the `print` statement we used:

 ```
 { 'title': 'Creating a Playlist',